core-wg/oscore/draft-ietf-core-object-security.md

 An Observe intermediary MUST forward the OSCORE option unchanged.
 In order for an OSCORE-unaware proxy to support forwarding of Observe messages {{RFC7641}}, there SHALL be an Outer Observe option, i.e., present in the options part of the OSCORE message.
 With OSCORE, Observe intermediaries are forwarding messages without being able to re-send cached notifications to other clients.

-In contrast to {{RFC7641}}, when using OSCORE it is allowed for a client to register multiple times to the same resource, since the target resource is encrypted and not visible in the OSCORE message.
+In order to support multiple concurrent Observe registrations in the same endpoint an Observe intermediary is allowed to deviate from {{RFC7641}} and register multiple times to the same (root) resource, since the actual target resource is encrypted and not visible in the OSCORE message.
 The processing of the CoAP Code for Observe messages is described in {{coap-header}}.

 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the successfully received notifications for the associated Observe registration (see {{replay-protection}}).
 The Notification Number is initialized to the Partial IV of the first successfully received notification response to the registration request.
 In contrast to {{RFC7641}}, the received Partial IV MUST always be compared with the Notification Number, which thus MUST NOT be forgotten after 128 seconds.
 The client MAY ignore the Observe option value.